-Advising and registration for the Spring 2014 semester for undergraduates in degree programs will take place October 23rd - December 6th, 2013.
+Advising and registration for the Fall 2014 semester for undergraduates in degree programs will take place March 24th - April 30th, 2014.

-These are the steps for registration for the Spring 2014 semester:
+These are the steps for registration for the Fall 2014 semester:

 - Review your degree requirements as they are explained in the catalog for the year you first enrolled at Saint Michael's.